© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Bryngwyn Standing Stone is a scheduled monument protected by Cadw under reference CM155.
 View the official record →

-Bryngwyn Standing Stone is a prehistoric standing stone located in Carmarthenshire, Wales, and is recorded on the Cadw Schedule of Ancient Monuments under reference CM155.
+Bryngwyn Standing Stone is a Prehistoric standing stone located in Carmarthenshire, Wales, and forms part of the archaeological record of Bronze Age ritual and ceremonial activity in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM155.

 Bryngwyn Standing Stone dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Bryngwyn Standing Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM155.